utiasDSL/safe-control-gym/README.md

 ## Scoring

 Solutions will be evaluated and scored by:
-- Performance: minimizing the time required to complete the task (flying through the gates)
+- Performance: minimizing the time (in seconds) required to complete the task (flying through the gates)
-- Safety: minimizing collisions with gates and obstacles as well as constraint violations
+- Safety: minimizing the number of collisions with gates and obstacles as well as the number of constraint violations
-- Robustness: maximizing the success rate in uncertain scenarios (i.e., [`level3.yaml`](https://github.com/utiasDSL/safe-control-gym/blob/beta-iros-competition/competition/level3.yaml) and sim2real)
+- Robustness: maximizing the success rate (across episodes) in uncertain scenarios (i.e., [`level3.yaml`](https://github.com/utiasDSL/safe-control-gym/blob/beta-iros-competition/competition/level3.yaml) and sim2real)
-- Data and compute efficiency: minimizing the number of episodes and learning time used to improve performance
+- Data and compute efficiency: minimizing the number of episodes and the learning time (in seconds) used to improve performance

 ## Prizes
 - 1st: TBA